AnthonyMedina3654/Mini-Wind-Turbine/README.md

 ### What went well?
 The vertical aspect of the blades was easy to manufacture
 ### What was difficult?
-The fact that none of our scroews fit at all (goober moment)
+The fact that none of our screws fit at all (goober moment)
 ### What is our plan for next week?
 To check the voltage output of the prototype to see how much we need for the full scale.
 #